top of page

 All users expressed frustration or confusion with the following:

-• Search for a subject - Some users questioned if thier subject was available and were confused with the suggested list.
+Search for a subject: Some users questioned if their subject was available and were confused with the suggested list.
 They thought they were limited to the provided suggested list.

-• Completing onboarding steps 1-3 - One user wasn't sure if the example greeting was an example or something someone had typed.
-All completed steps 1-3 but all expressed some sort of unsureness of the form being used.
+Completing onboarding steps 1-3: One user wasn't sure if the example greeting was an example or something someone had typed.
+All completed steps 1-3, but all expressed some sort of uncertainty about the form being used.

-• Requesting a session - 2 users skipped the duration feature and all had to think about thier time zone.
+Requesting a session: Two users skipped the duration feature, and all had to think about their time zone.

-• Finding resources - All users spent time clicking on the about us, chat icon or info button hoping to find help or resources.
+Finding resources: All users spent time clicking on the "about us" icon or info button, hoping to find help or resources.
 None found it.

-• Adding thier time zones - all users expressed frustration with the current experience of figuring out their time zone.
+Adding their time zones: All users expressed frustration with the current experience of figuring out their time zone.

 Analyze & Synthesize